Gibraltar airport History

 The runway was first established during the Second World War on the southern half of the 'neutral zone'.
 During the sieges this had been an un-demarcated strip of sand on the isthmus separating the British and Spanish lines of fortifications.
 It was said to be the distance of a canon ball's range.
 In 1813 it was used by Gibraltar as a Yellow fever encampment.
 In 1909 the British erected a fence and gate half way along.
 Between the world-wars Gibraltar marked out a horse-racing track.

-The runway was constructed at the begining of WW2 in 1939 by the Fleet Air Arm of the Royal Navy as an emergency aerodrome for southern europe and north Africa.
+The runway was constructed at the begining of World War Two in 1939 by the Fleet Air Arm of the Royal Navy as an emergency aerodrome for southern Europe and north Africa.
 Risings from the military excavation of the tunnels inside the rock were used to improve and extend the runway during WW2.
 It was later extended again westwards into the bay.
 The first passenger terminal was constructed in 1958.
-The 'old' terminal was built in1972, refurbished and extended in late eighties.
+The 'old' terminal was built in 1972, refurbished and extended in late eighties.
 This was demolished in 2014 to make room for the coach park adjacent to Winston Churchill Avenue.

 The airport was the main arrival point for the early Costa del Sol and Marbella tourists before the enlargement of Malaga airport in early 1960s.

 In 1969 General Franco closed the frontier with Spain and imposed a restricted fly zone on the airspace to the north of Gibraltar, from Estepona to Tarifa.
 This meant that aircraft landing on the easterly runway had to do a sharp turn around and within the Bay of Algeciras, rather than overfly Spain as they had done previously.
 Newsreel footage shows the first passenger aircraft captain to complete this skillful arrival, being carried down aircraft steps by Gibraltarians as a hero.